houseninjadojo/app/README.md

 * `ember serve --environment=sandbox`

+Note that you will get CORs errors unless you use an extension to disable CORs.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details